nanlabs/terraform-aws-starter/README.md

 ## Services

-We have some services that we run to maintain our infrastructure.
+We may have some services that run to maintain our infrastructure.
 Here we have some ideas you can have in there!

 | Service                                                                                                                                                                            | Description                                     |